 State of the dark energy equation of state paper accepted in JCAP!

-My paper with with Luis Escamilla, William Giarè, Eleonora Di Valentino, and Rafael Nunes, where we present state-of-the-art constraints on the dark energy equation of state from a number of cosmological probes (see this earlier news item), has been accepted in JCAP!
+My paper with with Luis Escamilla, William Giarè, Eleonora Di Valentino, and Rafael Nunes, where we present state-of-the-art constraints on the dark energy equation of state from a number of cosmological probes (see this earlier news item), has been accepted for publication in JCAP!
 There were a few changes, mostly making a few parts of the discussion clearer, but the results are otherwise completely unchanged compared to the previous version we posted this summer.
 You can read the preprint version of the paper on arXiv: 2307.14802.

 Jun-Qian Jiang joins my group!